acmater/exmoset/README.md

 of properties.
 The properties were built with extensability in mind.
 The API for a property is defined by the Property abstract class with its associated methods.

+The majority of the work is handled by the property metaclass, which contains the key entropy functionality for both continuous and discrete cases.
+This is called by all of its subclasses to determine the importance of each of the properties that they are assessing.

 Property instances are further decomposed into three separate subclasses - atom, bond, and molecule properties.
 All of these utilize the API provided by property, and the information provided by similarity analysis is sorted in accordance with that.